alikhleel/ICS254-PROJECT/README.md

 # ICS254-PROJECT
 RSA encryption algorithm for ICS254 term 211

-This is a program that encrypt any text file you want you want using RSA.
+This is a program that encrypt any text file you want you want using RSA with an ASCII coding for the text.

 ########################## Instructions ############################################
 When you run the program, you need to: